Luigi Panarelli: Lega Pro

 He then released by Avellino and in November 2006 signed a contract with Salernitana.
 But on 31 January 2007 he joined U.S. Foggia.
 In August 2007, he signed an annual contract with Cavese.
 In 2008–09 season, he played regularly for Prima Divisione side Sorrento.
 In August 2009, he was signed by Seconda Divisione side Brindisi, where he played 17 out of the first 18 matches.
 In January 2010, he returned to Taranto.

 Coaching career

 After retirement, Panarelli became a coach, making his managerial debut in charge of Altamura in 2016.
 He successively took over at Serie D club Taranto in two different stints (from August 2018 to May 2019 and successively from October 2019 to May 2020).

 He then served as head coach of Fidelis Andria for the 2020–21 Serie D season, which saw his club finish in third place and then be readmitted to Serie C to fill a vacancy.
 Confirmed in charge of Fidelis Andria for the new season, he was dismissed on 11 October 2021 due to poor results.

 He then briefly served as head coach of Serie D club Casertana from 1 November to 28 December 2022.

 Panarelli successively coached Serie D amateur club Matera from September 2023 to April 2024.

+For one month he became for third time the coach of Taranto, but on 4 January 2026 Ciro Danucci returned in his place.